PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 byte-identical.
 The remaining JSON differences contain output or temporary paths only.
 The TensorFlow-import-blocked optional-boundary suite remains `11 passed`.

+The public-output correction repeated the same strictly sequential YuNet INT8 control.
+Before and after runs passed with `max_abs=0`, zero process-tree SWAP, and durations of 6.323 and 5.148 seconds.
+Internal pass metrics and all non-path artifact content remain identical, including byte-identical float32 and float16 TFLite files.

 ## Scope and follow-up